c03rad0r/cli-blossom-uploader-go/README.md

-# Blossom Uploader Action
+# Blossom CLI Uploader Action

-A GitHub Action for uploading files to Blossom with Nostr authentication.
+A GitHub Action for uploading files to Blossom with Nostr authentication using the blossom-cli tool.

 ## Features

-- Upload files to Blossom using Nostr authentication (NIP-98)
+- Upload files to Blossom using Nostr authentication
-- Automatic retries with exponential backoff
+- Automatic installation of the blossom-cli tool
-- Support for custom content types
-- Unique ID generation to prevent auth event reuse
+- File hash verification
-- Detailed output including URL, hash, and size
+- Detailed output including URL and hash

 ## Inputs